Craig44/stockassessmenthelper/README.md

 # An R package with miscellaneous functions that I have found useful for my work
 An R library with useful functions I have collected over time for plotting stock assessment and statistical stuff.
-There is also a few functions for interrogating CASAL models.
+There is also a few functions for interrogating CASAL stock assessment models.
+To view the Vignette online for example plots and functionality [click here](http://htmlpreview.github.io/?https://github.com/Craig44/stockassessmenthelper/blob/master/vignettes/ExampleUseage.html)

 ## Installation
 ```r